ayushjaiz/case-study/README.md

 ### What was the challenging part of the assignment?

-- **AI Integration**: Implementing reliable AI suggestions with proper fallback mechanisms and structured output validation
+- **AI Integration**: Implementing reliable AI suggestions with structured output